Lab for Scalable Mental Health

 What have we learned about this intervention so far?

 We have evaluated Project Engage in a randomized pilot study with 298 college students.
 We observed that participants who completed Project Engage reported an immediate increase in confidence for speaking up in active learning class.
-We are currently evaluating Project Engage in a much larger sample to test if the gain in confidence lasts in the long term.
+Based on two large-scale evaluations, we found that completing Project Engage leads to immediate gains in confidence, but the gains may or may not be maintained in the long term.

 Where can I try out this intervention?